qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

 also datasets and data loaders instances to prepare our data and feed it to the model.
 Finally, to launch the training process all of these should be passed to `Quaterion.fit </quaterion.main.html#quaterion.main.Quaterion.fit>`_.
 Batch-wise evaluation will be performed during training, but it can fluctuate a lot depending on a batch size.
-More representative results from larger part of data can be obtained via `Evaluator </quaterion.eval.evaluator.html#quaterion.eval.evaluator.Evaluator>`_ and `Quaterion.evaluate </quaterion.main.html#quaterion.main.Quaterion.evaluate>`_.
+More representative results from larger part of the data can be obtained via `Evaluator </quaterion.eval.evaluator.html#quaterion.eval.evaluator.Evaluator>`_ and `Quaterion.evaluate </quaterion.main.html#quaterion.main.Quaterion.evaluate>`_.

-At the end trained model being saved under `servable` dir.
+At the end trained model is saved under `servable` dir.

 .. code-block:: python